List of Blue Bloods characters: Abigail Baker

 Detective 2nd Grade Abigail Baker is a member of the Police Commissioner's (Detective) Squad who serves as Frank's primary aide.
 She was credited in Season 1 as "Det.
 Melissa Baker" but was referred to as Abigail throughout the season, and the name was changed in Season 2.
 Baker is portrayed by Abigail Hawk.

-In "Manhattan Queens", Baker was harassed by Suffolk County Police Department Deputy Chief Sam DeLuca, who had a romantic interest in her.
+In "Manhattan Queens", Baker was harassed by Suffolk County Police Department Deputy Chief Sal DeLuca, who had a romantic interest in her.
 In the same episode, it is revealed that she is from Ocean Bay Park and her parents still live there.
 She speaks fluent Japanese.
 Frank mentions she is happily married in season 6 when questioned by his former partner Lenny.
 She subsequently becomes pregnant and gives birth during season 7.
 Having been with Frank for nine years as of season 8's "Heavy Is the Head", Baker longs for more active detective work despite Frank's assurances that he needs her and often leans on her detective instincts.
 She receives an offer to work for newly promoted Captain Bullman, who used to be her sergeant, but Frank refuses to let her resign.
 Frank reluctantly tells Abigail later that he found out Bullman mainly wanted to hire her to have someone in his ranks who could pull favors at 1PP.

 Abigail's husband is Officer Brian Baker of the 65th Precinct (played by Jarid Faubel).
 They have at least two children.
 In "By Hook or by Crook", Brian is shot and critically wounded by a drug dealer who was released on bail after a murder conviction in Mexico was missed by a background check.
 Brian recovers, but in "True Blue", he shows signs of PTSD, which strains their marriage, and he is suspended and investigated by Internal Affairs after being caught on camera roughing up a suspect he was arresting.